kvbmaniac/SimpleCropSupplyChain/README.md

 ## License

-This project is licensed under the `MIT License`
+This project is licensed under the `MIT License`.